Policies and Procedures

 14 – Reporting Student Learning

-In accordance with the Ministry of Education, Student Reporting Policy and Practices, students will receive formal feedback on achievement and work habits for each of the three reporting periods during the year.
-Students also complete self-assessments on the SD#48 Competencies (see Medicine Wheel image) as part of the formal reporting process.
+In accordance with the Ministry of Education, Student Reporting Policy and Practices, students will receive formal feedback on achievement for each of the three reporting periods during the year.
+Students also complete self-assessments on the SD#48 Competencies as part of the formal reporting process.

 15 – Principal’s List

 Students gaining this recognition will have an “A” in all courses.
 However, a student may have one ‘B’ in any course and be admitted to the Principal’s list at the discretion of the Principal.
 For curricular areas reported on using proficiency scale a conversion is made with extending and proficient.
-A certificate will be awarded to Principal’s List students at the end of the school year.
 Please note that the Principal’s list is calculated based on a students achievement at the end of Quarter 3 and is indicated on the final report card in Quarter 4.

 16 – Honour Roll

 Students gaining this recognition will have a mix of “A” and “B” grades in all courses (extending/proficient).
 However, a student may have one “C+” (developing) in any course and be admitted to the Honour Roll at the discretion of the Principal.
-A certificate will be awarded to Honour Roll students at the end of the school year.
 Please note that the honour roll is calculated based on a students achievement at the end of Quarter 3 and is indicated on the final report card in Quarter 4.

 17 – Grade 9 Awards